mlabs-haskell/cardano-dev-wallet/DevNotes.md

 * `entr`: https://eradman.com/entrproject/ \
   For watching files for changes.

-Both of these tools should be available in your distro's repo or homebrew if you're on MacOS.
+Both of these tools are very common and should be available in your distro's repo or homebrew if you're on MacOS.

 **Development**